mhdZhHan/personal-blog/README.md

 # mohammedsh.xyz

-Welcome to Mohammed's Personal Blog repository!
-This blog is built using Astro, a modern static site generator for building fast websites with React.
-It serves as Mohammed's platform for sharing his journey in programming and technology, as well as showcasing some of his top projects.
+Welcome to my Personal Blog repository!
+This blog is built using Astro, a modern static site generator for building fast websites with Javascript.
+It serves as my platform for sharing my journey in programming and technology, as well as showcasing some of my top projects.

 ## Overview